This post may contain affiliate links. Read our disclosure here.

 When people think of Orlando, Disney World most often comes to mind.
 With that comes the idea that this destination will be on the pricier side and will include Mickey Mouse.

-While Mickey might make an appearance, there are actually several events in Orlando, many of which are FREE.
-From outdoor, recreational or cultural events, there is something for everyone traveling in a family or group.
+While Mickey might make an appearance, there are actually tons of free things to do in Orlando.
+From outdoor and recreational activities to cultural events, there is something for everyone traveling in a family or group.

 This museum contains one of the world’s most impressive collections of famed artist Louis Comfort Tiffany, plus the artist and designer’s jewelry, pottery, paintings, art glass, leaded-glass lamps and windows.
 Admission is free on Fridays between 4 pm and 8 pm (November through April).